MatthewPierson/iPhone-5s-OTA-Downgrade-Patches/README.md

     bspatch iBSS.iphone6.RELEASE.im4p ibss.patched ibss.normal.patch

 Now do the same for iBEC.

-I have since added more patches, use i***.verbose.restore.patch to use verbose mode while restoring, i***.verbose.patch to boot tethered verbose mode (will add guide soon) or use i***.normal.patch to just patch normally without verbose.
+ ~~I have since added more patches, use ixxx.verbose.restore.patch to use verbose mode while restoring, ixxx.verbose.patch to boot tethered verbose mode (will add guide soon) or~~

+Use ixxx.normal.patch to just patch normally without verbose.
+Currently verbose restore is broken and verbose boot is working but tedious and slow.
+Once I get verbose restore working I'll update github and this guide and once i get a easier way to verbose boot I'll add that as well.
+For now just use the normal patch files.

 Note: I found that for switching from pwndfu to pwnrecovery later on only the verbose iBSS and iBEC worked so if irecovery fails or stops when sending iBEC then trying using the verbose files instead.
 ----------------------------------------------------------------------